mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 Maybe the takeaway is that I should worry less about competing with a large pool of other people because no matter what, the path to my course is probably going to be through me or through word of mouth.

-But, I'm 95% done with the course in its original Hacker News format, so I'm going to release this one focusing on Hacker News.
+I'm 95% done with the course in its original Hacker News format, so I'm going to release this one focusing on Hacker News.
 After that's done, I'll adapt the material for a more general course.

 ## Learning htmx